Γ

 Vitamin E oil 8 drops Tocopherol Antioxidation, shelf life

-Expert tip from Jiri: For the arnica-comfrey combination, I extract both plants separately and only mix the finished oil extracts shortly before making the ointment.
+Expert Tip from Jiri: For the arnica-comfrey combination, I extract both plants separately and only mix the finished oil extracts shortly before making the salve.
 This way, all heat-sensitive active ingredients are optimally preserved.

-This combination is particularly beneficial for people with sciatica or neuralgia.
-Red St. John's wort oil (Hypericum perforatum) brings its proven nerve-protecting properties to the comfrey ointment .
+For people with sciatica or neuralgia, this combination is particularly valuable.
+The red St. John's wort oil (Hypericum perforatum) contributes its proven nerve-protective properties to the comfrey salve.

 • Base: 40ml comfrey oil + 40ml red St. John's wort oil